20 Surprising Things That Affect Whether You Have a Heart Attack

 "Having breast cancer, and a few other types of cancers, can lead to a higher chance of heart attacks — due to cancer itself, as well as certain chemotherapy or radiation therapy," says Shah.

-The Remedy Rx: If you've been treated for breast cancer, ask your doctor about your heart attack risk, and be alert for possible symptoms.
+The Rx: If you've been treated for breast cancer, ask your doctor about your heart attack risk, and be alert for possible symptoms.
 And to live your happiest and healthiest life, don't miss these 40 Things Cardiologists Do to Protect Their Hearts.